 Additional Perks: Complimentary Hilton Honors Silver status

-Blue Delta SkyMiles® Credit Card from American Express (See Rates and Fees)
+Delta SkyMiles® Blue American Express Card (See Rates & Fees)

-Purchase Rewards: 2x miles per $1 spent at U.S. restaurants; 2x miles per $1 on Delta purchases, 1x mile per $1 spent on all other eligible purchases
+Purchase Rewards: 2x miles per dollar at restaurants worldwide, plus takeout and delivery in the U.S. Additionally, 2x miles per dollar spent on Delta purchases and 1x mile on all other eligible purchases.

-Annual Fee American Express Membership Rewards Personal Credit Cards
+Annual Fee American Express Membership Rewards Personal Cards

 Additional Perks: CDW Coverage